henniggroup/MPInterfaces/README.rst

 3. python setup.py install(or develop)

-4. (optional) Copy the config.yaml file to mpinterfaces/config_mine.yaml
+4. Copy the mpint_config.yaml file from config_files/mpint_config.yaml
+   to mpinterfaces/mpint_config.yaml
    and update the file so that you have the following environment variables :